Retinopathy of Prematurity Overview

 Surgery is needed if the retina detaches.
 Surgery does not always result in good vision.

 Cynthia Toth is an Ophthalmologist in Durham, North Carolina.
-Toth has been practicing medicine for over 40 years and is rated as an Elite expert by MediFind in the treatment of Retinopathy of Prematurity.
-She is also highly rated in 12 other conditions, according to our data.
-Her top areas of expertise are Age-Related Macular Degeneration (ARMD), Retinopathy of Prematurity, Late-Onset Retinal Degeneration, Corneal Transplant, and Cataract Removal.
-She is licensed to treat patients in North Carolina.
-Toth is currently accepting new patients.
+Dr. Toth is rated as an Elite provider by MediFind in the treatment of Retinopathy of Prematurity.
+Her top areas of expertise are Retinopathy of Prematurity, Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Vitrectomy, and Trabeculectomy.
+Dr. Toth is currently accepting new patients.

 Most infants with severe vision loss related to ROP have other problems related to early birth.
-They will need many different treatments.
+They may need many different treatments.

 About 1 out of 10 infants with early changes will develop more severe retinal disease.
 Severe ROP may lead to major vision problems or blindness.
 The key factor in the outcome is early detection and treatment.